Negative-light/PUBLIC_VUALT/GABC SS-Our Authority Under Christ.md

 ## Victory In Christ

-In closing we have victory and authority in Christ ultimately to live in the *Promised Land* that is the Christian LIfe.
+In closing we have victory and authority in Christ ultimately to live in the *Promised Land* that is the Christian Life.
 So that one day we can be also with God in paradise.

 # Next Week
+We are going to dive deeper on using our authority.